 This cat is so cute. (before anything else it can be)

-(Incidentally, there is a Japanese anime titled “トニカクカワイイ (tonikaku kawaii)”, which also means “so cute” rather than “cute anyway” as translated by some people).
+(Incidentally, there is a Japanese anime titled “トニカクカワイイ (tonikaku kawaii)”, which also means “so cute” rather than “cute anyway”).

 He is very cheerful and I’ve never seen him depressed.